gavinerh/graylog-practice/README.md

 service tag for appropriate email configuration and GRAYLOG_ROOT_PASSWORD in SHA hash format
     * Host machine storage location for bind mounts under the `volumes` tag
     * `ports` information under the `graylog` service tag for the appropriate udp socket number to be exposed
+2. Download maven and npm
+3. Modify the bash file
+    * `sudo chmod +x createFolderStructure.sh`
+    * `sudo chmod +x buildDockerImages.sh`
-2. Create the containers by building the containers for the services:
+3. Create the containers by building the containers for the services:
     * Build python server
         * `cd flask-server`
         * `sudo docker build -t gavinerh/flask-test-server-6 .`